-Mr. Hunton's and Mr. Dickinson's PRSU Awards were negotiated and agreed to in connection with their employment agreements, and were subsequently granted, as a material inducement to them accepting employment with the Company.
-Their PRSU Awards are subject to the terms and conditions of the Inducement Plan and form of PRSU Award agreement thereunder.
-Mr. Moniz's PRSU Award is subject to the terms and conditions of the Company's 2020 Equity Incentive Plan (the "2020 Plan") and form of PRSU Award agreement thereunder.
+Mr. Hunton's and Mr. Dickinson's 2022 PRSUs were negotiated and agreed to in connection with their employment agreements, and were subsequently granted, as a material inducement to them accepting employment with the Company.
+The unvested portions of Mr. Moniz's 2022 PRSUs were cancelled upon his retirement.
+Mr. Soulsby did not participate in the 2022 PRSU program.